How I Hacked Back Into My Server Through a Media Player

 Building a diagnostic plugin

 I don’t know C#.
-I enlisted an LLM coding agent as my pair programmer and we wrote a minimal Jellyfin plugin - an IHostedService that runs a battery of shell commands on startup and writes the output to a file in Jellyfin’s log directory, where I could retrieve it through the API using the key I’d generated.
+With an LLM doing the heavy lifting, I wrote a minimal Jellyfin plugin - an IHostedService that runs shell commands on startup and writes the output to Jellyfin’s log directory, where I could read it through the API.

 ls: cannot access '/home/myuser/.ssh/': No such file or directory